-- On the gas control valve/thermostat turn the temperature dial counterclockwise to its lowest setting.
-Depress the dial stop and turn the gas control knob clockwise to the "OFF" position (Figure 19). - 2.
-Turn off the gas at the manual shut-off valve on the gas supply pipe (Figure 3). - 3.
+- 2. Move the ON/OFF switch on the gas control valve/ thermostat to the "OFF" position to turn off the water heater and unplug from the wall outlet.
+(Figure 22). - 3.
 Drain the water heater.
-Refer to the section of "Draining and Flushing" on page 20 and follow the procedure. - 4.
-Disconnect the igniter wire from the igniter button.
-Remove the igniter button by depressing front and rear holding tabs and lift.
-Remove igniter bracket.
-Disconnect the thermocouple (right-hand threads), pilot tube, two wire leads at the thermal switch, and manifold tube at the gas control valve/thermostat (Figure 22).
-Note: L.P. gas systems use reverse (left-hand) threads on the manifold tube. - Refer to "Gas Piping" (Figure 3) and disconnect the ground joint union in the gas piping.
+Refer to the section of "Draining and Flushing" and follow the procedure. - 4.
+Disconnect the wire harness, flammable vapor sensor wires, and igniter wire from the gas control valve/ thermostat.
+Disconnect pilot tube (7/16" wrench) and manifold tube (3/4" wrench) at the gas control valve/ thermostat (Figure 27).
+NOTE: L.P.
+Gas systems use reverse (left-hand) threads on the manifold tube. - Refer to "Gas Piping" (Figure 5) and disconnect the ground joint union in the gas piping.
 Disconnect the remaining pipe from the gas control valve/thermostat. - 6.
-To remove the gas valve, thread a correctly sized pipe into the inlet and use it to turn the gas valve (counterclockwise.)
+To remove the gas control valve/thermostat, thread a 4" section of gas pipe into the inlet and use it to turn the gas control valve/thermostat (counterclockwise.)
 Do not use pipe wrench or equivalent to grip body.
 Damage may result, causing leaks.
 Do not insert any sharp objects into the inlet or outlet connections.
-Damage to the gas valve may result.
+Damage to the gas control valve/thermostat may result.

-Replacing the Gas Valve:
+Gas Control Valve/Thermostat:

 To replace the gas control valve/thermostat, reassemble in reverse order.
-Important: This water heater has a resettable thermal switch installed.
-DO NOT attempt to disable or modify this feature in any way.
-When replacing the gas valve, thread a correctly sized pipe into the inlet and use it to turn the gas valve (clockwise.)
+When replacing the gas control valve/thermostat, thread a 4" section of gas pipe into the inlet and use it to turn the gas control valve/thermostat (clockwise.)
 DO NOT OVER TIGHTEN, damage may result.

-- Be sure to use approved Teflon tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into tank. - Be sure to remove the pilot ferrule nut from the new gas control valve/thermostat. - Turn the gas supply on and check the gas supply and gas valve for leaks.
-Test the supply connections by brushing on an approved noncorrosive leak detection solution.
+- Be sure to use approved Teflon® tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into tank. - Be sure to remove the pilot ferrule nut from the new gas control valve/thermostat. - Turn the gas supply on and check for leaks.
+Test the water heater by brushing on an approved noncorrosive leak detection solution.
 Bubbles forming indicate a leak.
 Correct any leak found. - Be sure tank is completely filled with water before lighting and activating the water heater.
-Follow the "Lighting Instructions" on page 17.
-With the water heater lit check for leaks at the manifold and pilot connections.
+Follow the "Lighting Instructions" on page 16. - With the burner lit, check the gas control valve/ thermostat supply line, manifold component block, manifold tube, and pilot tube connections for leaks.
+Check for leaks by brushing on an approved noncorrosive leak detection solution.
 Bubbles forming indicate a leak.
-Correct any leak found. - If additional information is required, contact the Service Department at: 1-800-999-9515.
+Correct any leak found.
+IMPORTANT: All leaks must be fixed immediately - If additional information is required, contact the Service Department at: 1-877-817-6750.